Miscellaneous

 • Doctor of (natural) sciences (Dr. rer. nat.doctor/doctrix rerum naturalium, E791): This programme is intended for applicants with science degrees.

-• Doktor of social and economic sciences (Dr. rer. soc. oec.doctor/doctrix rerum socialium oeconomicarumque, E784): This programme is intended for applicants with social or economic degrees.
+• Doctor of social and economic sciences (Dr. rer. soc. oec.doctor/doctrix rerum socialium oeconomicarumque, E784): This programme is intended for applicants with social or economic degrees.

-Is the doctoral programme assigned to a certain to a certain scientific degree?
+Is the doctoral programme assigned to a certain scientific degree?

 In the process of admission, the doctoral programme has to be assigned to a certain field of study.
 The ID of the doctoral programme (e.g. E786) is then assigned to the respective field of study.
 For example, in technical physics (formerly programme ID E810), the complete ID will then be E 786 810.

-Usually, the most convenient way to assign to a certain programme is to tell the department for studies your field of study.
-Another advantage of that approach is, that also the appropriate dean of studies is chosen.
+Usually, the most convenient way to be assigned to a certain programme is to contact the admission office and tell them your field of study.
+That way, the correct dean of studies will be informed.

 Which doctoral programme will I be assigned to?